Savoie-Research-Group/EGAT/README.md

 #### 4. Training:

-To train the model, please use the command below:
+To predict the model using another model, please use the command below:

 python Predict.py --config